 Sous Vide Containers and Lids

-A lid for the container is super important for reducing evaporation and maintaining the temperature over long cooks.
-Serain wrap can be used as a cover for the sous vide container or even a towel.
-A lid is less important for shorter cooks, but it’s nice to get a lid that properly fits the container and your sous vide machine.
+A lid for the container is important for reducing evaporation and maintaining the temperature for long cooks.
+Plastic wrap, foil or sous vide cooking balls can be used as a cover for the container.
+A lid is less important for shorter cooks.

 A food vacuum sealer is one of the more useful accessories for sous vide.
-While it's not always essential to vacuum seal your food for sous vide cooking (you can use the self sealing method with ziplock bags), it makes things much easier and potentially cleaner.
-Properly vacuum sealing food before freezing it is also the best way to keep it tasting fresh.
+While it's not always a requirement to vacuum seal your food for sous vide cooking (you can use the water displacement method with Ziplock bags), it makes things much easier and often cleaner.
+Properly vacuum sealing food before freezing is also the best way to keep it tasting fresh.

 Sous Vide Bags

 Always use bags that are rated for sous vide cooking.
 You can use vacuum sealer bags or Ziplock freezer bags using the water displacement method to remove the air and seal the bags.